 Fortunately, we were able to get our hands on the top of the line Platinum trim.
 This higher end trim included such standard features as a larger 3.6-liter engine, 20-inch wheels, 34 speakers, a quad zone automatic temperature control system, a radar activated cruise control system, a forward and a reverse automatic braking system, 20-way power massaging front seats and rear seating massaging seats.

-What really wowed us in the CT6 was the SuperCruise system.
-This is the only vehicle available for consumer purchase with a next level driving system.
-The brand’s SuperCruise system which is exclusive to the CT6 is the next step toward autonomous driving, which allows the driver to cruise at highway speeds, without having to keep one’s hands on the steering wheel, as is the case with both the Teslas and the Volvos.
+What really wowed us was the CT6's SuperCruise system.
+This is the only vehicle available for consumer purchase with an advanced level driving system.
+The brand’s SuperCruise system which is exclusive to the CT6 is the next step toward autonomous driving, allowing the driver to cruise at highway speeds, without having to keep one’s hands on the steering wheel, as is the case with both the Teslas and the Volvos.
 While this system is advanced, drivers should not expect this system to work while driving on two lane roads or roads without defined lines.

-Another notable safety point, with the SuperCruise, is that at any point, when the vehicle senses that the driver eyes are not focused and not engaged with the road, the system simply deactivates.
+Another notable safety point, with the SuperCruise, is that when the vehicle detects that the driver eyes are not focused and not engaged with the road, the system simply deactivates.
 And, at any point, the vehicle senses the driver is tired, the seat vibrates and the system shuts off, requiring the driver to take the wheel.
 This highly evolved system requires the driver to take the wheel, when changing lanes and or going around curves on an exit ramp.
-If at any point, the vehicle senses the driver is not taking control of the vehicle, the car will slow down and Onstar is automatically called.
+Moreover, if at any point, the vehicle senses the driver is not taking control of the vehicle, the car will slow down and Onstar is automatically called.
 The SuperCruise system is only available on the CT6 top two trims.